 When we think about reducing carb intake, our thoughts are more likely to turn toward reining in bread consumption rather than carefully vetting our produce.
 But certain veggies can pack a major punch when it comes to carbs, and if you’re looking to keep your carb intake minimal, it’s important to know the difference between high-carb and low-carb vegetables.
 According to Andreas Eenfeldt, MD, “There’s a very simple rule: Vegetables growing above ground are low carb and can be eaten freely.
 Vegetables growing below ground contain more carbs, so you’ll have to be more careful with them (especially potatoes).”
 However, as Eenfeldt is quick to point out, “Like any rule, it's not perfect.”
 Here are 10 of the best low-carb vegetables from both categories.

 The health benefits of spinach are virtually endless, and being low in carbohydrates is just icing on the (low-carb) cake.
 From eye health to antioxidants and from rich vitamin content to improved cardiovascular health, spinach can be consumed in a variety of ways.
 The carb concentration of spinach is at its lowest when consumed raw.

 We love avocado for its deliciously healthy fats and incredible nutrient content.
-And for those looking to keep their carb consumption in check, avocados contain just three grams of net carbs per serving.
+And for those looking to keep their carb consumption in check, avocados contain just four grams of net carbs per serving.